Prep Time: 10 minutes | Cook Time: 10 minutes

 Preheat an oven to 400°F. Melt the butter, then stir in the garlic, Worcestershire sauce, rosemary, and a few dashes of Tabasco.
 Cut the lemon in half and squeeze juice from half the lemon into sauce; slice the other half into half-moons and set aside.
 Stir sauce and taste it; season with salt and pepper and more Tabasco if you’d like.

-Spread shrimp in a baking dish just large enough to hold them in one layer; pour sauce over shrimp and stir to coat.
+If using shrimp in shell, cut down the back of each one with kitchen shears and remove vein; leave shell on.
+Rinse shrimp and pat dry then spread in a baking dish just large enough to hold them in one layer; pour sauce over shrimp and stir to coat.
 Scatter sliced lemons over all.
 Bake until shrimp are pink, about 10 minutes.
 Serve with sauce directly from pan or spoon over rice.